-You can apply for the Self-Isolation Support Grant if you are:
+In summary, you can apply for the Self-Isolation Support Grant if:

-- the parent or primary carer of a child under 16 who has been required by the Test and Protect Service, local public health director or a local Incident Management Team notification to self-isolate
+- you are the identified parent or primary carer of a child under 16 who has had a positive PCR result, or

 - are aged 16 or over